This page has been updated and replaced as part of the DNREC Web Reboot Project.

 - Restoration or retrofit projects to provide water quality benefits.

-Funding for projects receiving a grant award in any grant cycle will be capped at $50,000 with a 1:1 cash match requirement.
+Funding for projects receiving a grant award will be capped at $50,000 with a 1:1 cash match requirement.
+There is also a $100,000 cap per fiscal year.
 A grant informational workshop is held twice a year (July and December) to discuss the particulars of the grant.
 Grant proposals are due approximately the last week of February, May, August, and November.

 Guidelines and Application

-For information on watershed management plans, click here.
+For information on watershed management plans, please click here.

 Division of Watershed Stewardship